 A high volume of traffic to a website is definitely a good thing, but not when it comes in the form of a cyber attack.
-This is a widespread phenomenon on the web called Denial of Service attack (DoS) where site servers are flooded with requests.
+This is a widespread phenomenon on the web called Denial of Service attack (DoS) where site servers are flooded with requests and malware.
 This results in prolonged loading of the pages and can also cause the server to crash, owing to the very high volume of requests.
 A DDoS or Distributed Denial of Service (DDoS) attack is just a DoS attack executed from multiple sources using botnets.

 Any website, irrespective of its size or volume, can be affected by a DDoS attack.